mpabarca/Battleship/README.md

 3. Start the development server: `npm run dev`
 4. Open [http://localhost:5173](http://localhost:5173) in your browser.

+## Project Management

+To keep the workflow clear and organized, I followed a Kanban-style methodology using GitHub Projects to plan, track, and prioritize tasks throughout development.
+This helped me break down the work into actionable steps, stay focused, and document the full scope of the implementation — just like I would on a real-world team project.
+You can check the board [here](https://github.com/users/mpabarca/projects/3).

 ## Tech Stack

 Because of the game's scope, the program was built using: